-The responsible way to dispose of unused medications
+The responsible way to dispose of unwanted medications

 Safe disposal drug take-back bins keep unwanted pharmaceuticals out of the environment and the hands of those who may misuse them.
 We talked to Thomas Koutroulis, director of Waste & Recycling for the County of Orange, to understand how bins benefit the communities they’re in.